Frequently Asked Questions

 What is an intake appointment?

-Typically, the first visit to the Counseling Center is an intake appointment.
+Typically, the first visit to Counseling and Psychological Services is an intake appointment.
 At an intake appointment, a counselor will evaluate issues that you are concerned with and work with you to determine a course of treatment.
-Afterward, the counselor will meet with the center’s treatment team (which meets twice a week) to discuss issues relevant to your case including any counselor preferences you may have and the suitability for treatment at the Counseling Center.
+Afterward, the counselor will meet with the center’s treatment team (which meets twice a week) to discuss issues relevant to your case including any counselor preferences you may have and the suitability for treatment at Counseling and Psychological Services.
 Generally, we ask that students call back after the treatment team has met in order to be informed of the appropriate course of treatment.
 If long-term treatment is necessary, you may be provided with referrals for therapists in the community.

 What will happen at the initial intake appointment?